AlexandrLatin/AlexandrLatin/README.md

 ### Hi everyone! 👋
-I'm Alexander "AlexandrLatin" Latyntsev, student of University of Tyumen (Informational security of automated systems) I still beginner in this field.
+I'm Alexander "AlexandrLatin" Latyntsev, student of the University of Tyumen (Informational security) I still beginner in this field.

 - 🔭 I’m currently working on CTF tasks and learning info-sec in general